Lugal-PCZ/ShootPoints-Web/README.md

 * [utm](https://github.com/Turbo87/utm)
 * [Uvicorn](https://www.uvicorn.org)

+# Quick Start
+These instructions presume that you will be installing ShootPoints-Web on a laptop or desktop computer for initial testing purposes.
+Instructions for deploying ShootPoints-Web on a Raspberry Pi for fieldwork are on the [repository Wiki](https://github.com/Lugal-PCZ/ShootPoints-Web/wiki).

+By default, shootpoints-web-api will launch in “demo” mode with no serial connection and simulated shot data so you can familiarize yourself with the software without a total station.
+However, if you do have a supported total station you can choose it in the program configs for testing with an actual live connection.

-# Installation
+## Installation
-## Clone ShootPoints-Web into your project directory:
+### Clone ShootPoints-Web into your project directory:
 ```bash
 git clone --recurse-submodules https://github.com/Lugal-PCZ/ShootPoints-Web.git
 ```

-## Install the required Python packages:
+### Install the required Python packages:
 ```bash
 pip3 install -r <path/to/>ShootPoints-Web/shootpoints-web-api/requirements.txt
 ```

-## Start the ShootPoints-Web software:
+### Start the ShootPoints-Web software:
 ```bash
 cd <path/to/>ShootPoints-Web/shootpoints-web-api/
 uvicorn api:app --host 0.0.0.0
 ```

-Open a web browser on your computer and access ShootPoint Web’s interface at [http://localhost:8000/](http://localhost:8000/) or else open a web browser on a device connected to the same wifi network and navigate to [http://<your.computer's.ip.address>:8000/](http://<your.computer's.ip.address>:8000/).
+Open a web browser on your computer and access ShootPoint Web’s interface at [http://localhost:8000/](http://localhost:8000/) or else open a web browser on a device connected to the same wifi network and navigate to [http://<ip.address.of.the.shootpoints.testbed>:8000/](http://<ip.address.of.the.shootpoints.testbed>:8000/).

-# Quick Start
-These instructions presume that you will be installing ShootPoints-Web on a laptop or desktop computer for initial testing purposes.
-Instructions for installing ShootPoints-Web on a Raspberry Pi for fieldwork are forthcoming.

-By default, shootpoints-web-api will launch in “demo” mode with no serial connection and simulated shot data so you can familiarize yourself with the software without a total station.
-This, however, can be easily overridden for testing with an actual live connection to a supported total station.

 ## Data Management and Categorization
 Following the model developed for SiteMap, ShootPoints-Web categorizes shot data to simplify its visualization and interpretation.
 The two primary categorizations are groupings (collections of related points) and class/subclass (archaeological metadata about the shots).
 All data are saved to a local database which can be downloaded *in toto* or exported as shapefiles via the web interface for easy inclusion in your project’s GIS.